ccsc-journal/ccsc-editor/docs/index.md

 | Midsouth | Apr.
 12-13 2019 | 34.8 |
 | Northeastern | Apr.
 12-13 2019 | 34.9 |

-The current journal volume number is _34_.
+The current journal volume is _34_.

 The digital journal is available to all CCSC members.
 Individual papers and abstracts are also distributed in the [ACM digital library](https://dl.acm.org/pub.cfm?id=J420) and print journals can be purchased